Glassblower's cataract: Diagnosis

 Like symptoms, glassblowers cataracts can also be diagnosed the same way as cataracts not associated with glassblowing.
 To diagnose cataracts, a comprehensive eye exam must be done.
 This exam will include dilation to measure the response of the pupils.
 A slit lamp examination will also be conducted to examine the cornea, iris, and other areas closer to the front of the eye.
 A slit lamp is used because it makes it easier for ophthalmologists to spot abnormalities.
 When the eye is dilated, the pupils widen so that the ophthalmologist can see the back of the eye more clearly.
 The ophthalmologist will look for signs of cataracts, glaucoma, and will examine the retina and optic nerve.
 During this comprehensive eye exam, a refraction and visual acuity test will also be performed.
 These tests assess the clarity and sharpness of a person's vision and each eye is tested individually.
 After combining all the data collected in this eye exam, an ophthalmologist can accurately diagnose cataracts if certain conditions are met.

 Treatment

 The treatment for this condition depends on how developed the cataracts are.
 Early on getting a new prescription and wearing sunglasses may be all a doctor suggests.
-If the cataracts begin to interfere with every day life, an ophthalmologist will most likely will suggest surgery.
+If the cataracts begin to interfere with everyday life, an ophthalmologist will most likely suggest surgery.
 During this surgery the clouded lens will be removed and replaced with a new, artificial lens.
 This lens is called an intraocular lens or IOL.
 The surgery itself is very safe and 9 out of 10 people who undergo this surgery can see clearer post-op.